Investor Relations Legal Disclaimer

 Participants in the Solicitation

 Crown, Brivo and certain of their respective directors, executive officers and other members of management, employees and consultants may, under SEC rules, be deemed to be participants in the solicitations of proxies from Crown’s shareholders in connection with the proposed business combination.
-Information regarding the persons who may, under SEC rules, be deemed participants in the solicitation of Crown’s shareholders in connection with the proposed business combination will be set forth in Crown’s proxy statement / prospectus when it is filed with the SEC.
+Information regarding the persons who may, under SEC rules, be deemed participants in the solicitation of Crown’s shareholders in connection with the proposed business combination is set forth in the Registration Statement.
 You can find more information about Crown’s directors and executive officers in Crown’s final prospectus dated February 8, 2021 and filed with the SEC on February 10, 2021.
 Additional information regarding the participants in the proxy solicitation and a description of their direct and indirect interests will be included in the proxy statement / prospectus when it becomes available.
 Shareholders, potential investors and other interested persons should read the proxy statement / prospectus carefully when it becomes available before making any voting or investment decisions.
 You may obtain free copies of these documents from the sources indicated above.

 No Offer or Solicitation